Impact crater: Crater formation

 Impact cratering involves high velocity collisions between solid objects, typically much greater than the speed of sound in those objects.
 Such hyper-velocity impacts produce physical effects such as melting and vaporization that do not occur in familiar sub-sonic collisions.
 On Earth, ignoring the slowing effects of travel through the atmosphere, the lowest impact velocity with an object from space is equal to the gravitational escape velocity of about 11 km/s.
 The fastest impacts occur at about 72 km/s in the "worst case" scenario in which an object in a retrograde near-parabolic orbit hits Earth.
 The median impact velocity on Earth is about 20 km/s.

-However, the slowing effects of travel through the atmosphere rapidly decelerate any potential impactor, especially in the lowest 12 kilometres where 90% of the earth's atmospheric mass lies.
-Meteorites of up to 7,000 kg lose all their cosmic velocity due to atmospheric drag at a certain altitude (retardation point), and start to accelerate again due to Earth's gravity until the body reaches its terminal velocity of 0.09 to 0.16 km/s.
+However, the slowing effects of travel through the atmosphere rapidly decelerate any potential impactor, especially in the lowest 12 kilometres where 90% of the Earth's atmospheric mass lies.
+Meteors of up to 7,000 kg lose all their cosmic velocity due to atmospheric drag at a certain altitude (retardation point), and start to accelerate again due to Earth's gravity until the body reaches its terminal velocity of 0.09 to 0.16 km/s.
 The larger the meteoroid (i.e. asteroids and comets) the more of its initial cosmic velocity it preserves.
 While an object of 9,000 kg maintains about 6% of its original velocity, one of 900,000 kg already preserves about 70%.
 Extremely large bodies (about 100,000 tonnes) are not slowed by the atmosphere at all, and impact with their initial cosmic velocity if no prior disintegration occurs.

 Impacts at these high speeds produce shock waves in solid materials, and both impactor and the material impacted are rapidly compressed to high density.
 Following initial compression, the high-density, over-compressed region rapidly depressurizes, exploding violently, to set in train the sequence of events that produces the impact crater.
 Impact-crater formation is therefore more closely analogous to cratering by high explosives than by mechanical displacement.
 Indeed, the energy density of some material involved in the formation of impact craters is many times higher than that generated by high explosives.
 Since craters are caused by explosions, they are nearly always circular – only very low-angle impacts cause significantly elliptical craters.

 This describes impacts on solid surfaces.
 Impacts on porous surfaces, such as that of Hyperion, may produce internal compression without ejecta, punching a hole in the surface without filling in nearby craters.
 This may explain the 'sponge-like' appearance of that moon.

 It is convenient to divide the impact process conceptually into three distinct stages: (1) initial contact and compression, (2) excavation, (3) modification and collapse.
 In practice, there is overlap between the three processes with, for example, the excavation of the crater continuing in some regions while modification and collapse is already underway in others.